DexterHuang/CyberCodeOnline/UpdateNote.md

 Step by step [Guide](https://cybercode-online.fandom.com/wiki/GitHub_PR_Tutorial) how to submit a PR on our GitHub

 ## Updates
+### 2022/12/15
+- Added popup for incorrect time
+- some bug fixes
+- Added new bot prevention mesure

 ### 2022/12/14
 - Potential fix for in very rare case global buff item used will not deploy buff, only shows announcement